saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/playwright.md

 ### `configFile`
 <p><small>| OPTIONAL | STRING |</small></p>

 The designated `playwright` configuration file. `saucectl` determines related files based on the location of the config file.
-It can be typescript and TypeScript and JavaScript both.
+Supports both TypeScript and JavaScript files.
 If it's not set, `saucectl` will pick default playwright config file(`playwright.config.ts` or `playwright.config.js`).

 ```yaml